The Wire (The Wire episode)

-"The Wire" is the sixth episode of the first season of the HBO original series The Wire, the titular episode of the series.
+"The Wire" is the sixth episode of the first season of the American crime drama The Wire.
 The episode was written by David Simon from a story by David Simon and Ed Burns and was directed by Ed Bianchi.
-It originally aired on July 7, 2002.
+It premiered on July 7, 2002, on HBO in the U.S. In the episode, the Baltimore police struggles to surveil the Barksdale criminal organization but finds a potential lead following the murder of a man who had been in a relationship with robber Omar Little.

+On its debut, the episode had nearly three million viewers, ranking second in the Nielsen Media Research weekly U.S. premium cable ratings.
+The Star-Ledger praised the character development and acting.
+Regarding the cast, Ed Norris made his series debut.

 Plot summary

-The street
+The Street

 Omar's boyfriend Brandon has been murdered.
 Wallace wakes up in his squatter apartment and goes through his routine of readying several children in his charge for school.
-The police arrive in the neighborhood and, as Poot and Wallace leave the house, they see Brandon's body.
+Police arrive in the neighborhood and, as Wallace and Poot leave the house, they see Brandon's body.
 Across town, D'Angelo and Shardene discuss their blossoming relationship.
-D'Angelo crudely reveals that he believes that all women come with a cost, particularly his other girl Donette.

 Wallace expresses his anguish at seeing Brandon's body.
 D'Angelo unsympathetically reminds Wallace that he knew what would happen to Brandon, and reminds him that killing is part of "the game" of drug dealing in Baltimore.
 Stringer tells D'Angelo they are bringing Bodie home following his recent arrests.
-At a court hearing, Levy lies to defend Bodie's actions, causing the judge to set him free on the condition that he makes regular phone calls to a probation officer.
+At a court hearing, Barksdale attorney Maurice Levy lies to defend Bodie's actions, causing the judge to set him free on the condition that he makes regular phone calls to a probation officer.
 Herc and Carver later pick up Bodie, assuming he absconded from custody a second time, and are surprised that he managed to get released.

-Avon, Stringer, and Stinkum visit the pit and deliver reward money to D'Angelo and Wallace for their part in finding Brandon; Avon also tells D'Angelo that Wee-Bey and Bird killed him.
+Avon, Stringer and Stinkum visit the Pit and deliver reward money to D'Angelo and Wallace for their part in finding Brandon; Avon also tells D'Angelo that Wee-Bey and Bird killed him.
 D'Angelo assures Stringer that there are no snitches in his crew.
-Avon tells D'Angelo that if he keeps working well, he will receive "points on the package" soon.
-D'Angelo, still withholding payment from the pit crew, finds his lookout, a girl named Cassandra, with groceries.
+D'Angelo, still withholding payment from the Pit crew, finds his lookout, a girl named Cassandra, with groceries.
 She reveals she has been conspiring with Sterling to steal small amounts of drugs and sell them on the side.
-In order to protect them from punishment, he reassigns them elsewhere and tells nobody except Wallace.
+In order to protect them from punishment, D'Angelo reassigns them elsewhere and tells nobody except Wallace.

 With Johnny released from medical care, Bubbles returns to the streets.
-The pair runs a short con to steal copper pipes, which they sell to a contractor at "30 cents a foot" to make their next drug purchase.
+The pair run a short con to steal copper pipes and resell them to fund their drug addictions.
 Bubbles and Johnny plan to steal the same copper pipes back from the site the contractor is working on.
 When Johnny goes out to buy more drugs, he is arrested.
-Bubbles remarks upon Johnny's bad luck.